Localization of certain odd-dimensional manifolds with torus actions: GKM theory in even dimensions

-\begin{rmk} Note that in this paper we are working in $\Q$ coefficients.
-However, if we want to get a GKM-type theorem for much subtler coefficients like $\Z$, the $\R P^2$'s in the $1$-skeleton $M_1$ and their corresponding dotted edges in the GKM graph are as crucial as the $S^2$'s and their corresponding solid edges. \end{rmk}
+\begin{rmk} The $\R P^2$'s in the $1$-skeleton $M_1$ do not contribute to the congruence relations.
+We can erase all the dotted edges in the GKM graph, and call the remaining graph an \textbf{effective} GKM graph.
+However, if we want to get a GKM-type theorem for much subtler coefficient rings like $\Z$, the $\R P^2$'s in the $1$-skeleton $M_1$ and their corresponding dotted edges in the GKM graph are as crucial as the $S^2$'s and their corresponding solid edges. \end{rmk}

-\begin{rmk} If $M^{2n}$ has a $T$-invariant stable almost complex structure, then the isotropy weights $\alpha_1,\ldots,\alpha_n \in \mathfrak{t}^*_\Z$ are determined with signs, and its GKM graph can be made into a directed graph.
-Moreover, as explained by Guillemin and Zara \cite{GZ01}, there is a set of congruence relations between the bouquets of isotropy weights for each edge, and called the \textbf{connection} of the GKM graph. \end{rmk}

-\begin{rmk} We have assumed $M$ to be connected, then it is easy to see the graph $\mathcal{G}$ is also connected.
-Generally, if $M$ is not connected, then the number of connected components of $M$ is same as the number of connected components of $\mathcal{G}$. \end{rmk}